Removing Noise with Denoise

 See Fine Tuning.

-For more information on the minimum requirements, please see Requirements for GPU Acceleration or refer to the Nuke Release Notes available in Help > Release Notes.
+For more information on the minimum requirements, please see Windows, macOS, or Linux or refer to the Nuke Release Notes available in Help > Release Notes.

 You can select the GPU to use in the Preferences.
 Press Shift+S to open the Preferences dialog, make sure you’re viewing the Preferences > Performance > Hardware tab, and set default blink device to the device you want to use.
 You must restart Nuke for the change to take effect.